sepsis-omics/tutorials/docs/modules/cmdline_assembly_v2/index.md

 circlator all --threads 4 --verbose canu_outdir/canu.contigs.fasta canu_outdir/canu.correctedReads.fasta.gz circlator_outdir
 ```

+- (Click on the dark grey slider bar above and move it to the right, to see all the way to the end of the line.)

 - `--threads` is the number of cores
 - `--verbose` prints progress information to the screen
 - `canu_outdir/canu.contigs.fasta` is the file path to the input Canu assembly